 The Saint: Springfield Armory’s New AR

-Starting with the basics of the gun, The Saint is a 5.56 NATO chambered rifle with a flat top receiver and an A2 style front sight post.
+Starting with the basics of the gun, the Springfield Saint is a 5.56 NATO chambered rifle with a flat top receiver and an A2-style front sight post.
 Springfield Armory opted for a Melonite treated barrel made of CrMo steel that is 16” long and has a 1”8” twist.
 Bullet stabilization is a lot more than just twist rates, but in general a 1:8” twist is fast enough to stabilize heavier bullets that more and more shooters are favoring.

 A lot of AR rifles have some slop between the upper and lower.
 There are some aftermarket solutions, but many of them are not terribly elegant.
-The company decided it could do a little better and opted for a system it calls the Accu-Tite system.
-This is supposed to lock the upper to the lower in a very tight way.
+Springfield decided it could do a little better and opted for a system it calls the Accu-Tite system which is supposed to lock the upper to the lower in a very tight way.

 On top, SA includes a folding rear sight that is matched to the front A2 post.
 Of course, you can also add a red dot or scope if you like.

-With all of the gear, the gun is still on the trim side, weighing in at only 6.7 pounds.
+With all of the gear, the Springfield Saint is still on the trim side, weighing in at only 6.7 pounds.
 Also, the price is fairly modest as well.
-The gun carries a MSRP of only $899.
+The gun carries an MSRP of only $899.
 While you can find a quality AR from another prominent company for less (I’m thinking the S&W Sport and Ruger AR-556), none of the other options have this bevy of upgrades which more than make up the price difference.

 Included with the rifle is a single Magpul PMAG M3 30-round magazine.
 This is a good magazine, but one is not enough.
-AR magazines are inexpensive, and should be bought in bulk.
+AR magazines are inexpensive and should be bought in bulk.
 If you’ve ever lived through a gun shortage, you know what I’m talking about.
-Take a look at this 10 magazine package of third generation PMAGs for an easy insurance policy against future shortages.
-These mags will work with The Saint and all other AR-15 rifles on the market.

 Richard is a writer with a background in law enforcement and sports photography.
 In addition to his work in the firearms industry, he writes in the sci-fi and fantasy genres.
 More of his work can be found at GunsHolstersAndGear